JuzerShakir/track_driver_travel_logs/README.md

 <br/>
 <img src="https://img.shields.io/badge/Ruby3-CC342D?style=for-the-badge&logo=ruby&logoColor=white" />

 The initial solution I came up with is in the file `ver_1.rb`, where I have used combination of arrays & hashes to get to the appropraite solution.
-Whereas, in the `ver_2.rb` file I have used only hashes, levaraging the rich methods ruby provides for hashes.
+Whereas, in the `ver_2.rb` file I have used only hashes, levaraging the rich methods that ruby provides.

+Both soultion files achieve correct results but the main difference you will find is in the code. `ver_1.rb` uses arrays extensively and is almost impossible to follow what the code does if comments didn't exist.
+The updated solution, `ver_2.rb` is short and the code itself is understandable to most extent even for non-programmers.

 Here's a short video where I demostrate running both solution files in terminal: